Reviewing SiteOne Landscape Supply (NYSE:SITE) and Euro Tech (NASDAQ:CLWT)

-SiteOne Landscape Supply (NYSE:SITE) and Euro Tech (NASDAQ:CLWT) are both industrial products companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, dividends, profitability, analyst recommendations, valuation, risk and institutional ownership.
+SiteOne Landscape Supply (NYSE:SITE) and Euro Tech (NASDAQ:CLWT) are both industrial products companies, but which is the better investment?
+We will contrast the two companies based on the strength of their valuation, earnings, risk, profitability, analyst recommendations, institutional ownership and dividends.

 Profitability